-The number of users covered via SWA and the number of configured users can be seen in the System information (Q = 1v) view.
+The number of users covered via SWA and the number of configured users requiring SWA can be seen in the System information (Q = 1v) view.
 SWA becomes invalid if the number of configured users exceeds the number of users covered via SWA.
-Each entry in the User category counts as configured user in the numbering plan (Q = g4).